garden-io/garden/docs/k8s-plugins/actions/run-test/kubernetes-exec.md

 ---
-title: Kubernetes-exec
+title: Kubernetes Exec
-order: 7
+order: 3
 ---

-# `kubernetes-exec`
+# Kubernetse Exec

 [`kubernetes-exec` Run](../../../reference/action-types/Run/kubernetes-exec.md) and
 [`kubernetes-exec` Test](../../../reference/action-types/Test/kubernetes-exec.md) actions are used to execute a command in an already deployed